compass-alma-large-program/compass-data/README.md

 imager @ redu_set1
 ```

-It does the self-calibration, extracts the continuum and the lines,
+It does the self-calibration, imaging, computes the continuum and
-and images the results.
-It creates four files: two UV tables in
+subtracts it from the data cube.
+It creates three files: one UV tables
-UVFITS format that contain the continuum and line
+in UVFITS format that contain the visibilities; and two images/cubes
-visibilities, respectively; and two images/cubes in FITS format
-for the continuum image and line data cubes, respectively:
+in FITS format for the continuum image and line data cubes,

-* `data/reduced/bhr71/uvtables/bhr71-set1-spw25-cont.uvfits`
+respectively:

-* `data/reduced/bhr71/uvtables/bhr71-set1-spw25-lines.uvfits`
+* `data/reduced/bhr71/uvtables/bhr71-set1-spw25.uvfits`
 * `data/reduced/bhr71/cubes/bhr71-set1-spw25-cont.fits`
 * `data/reduced/bhr71/cubes/bhr71-set1-spw25-lines.fits`